Voice Canvas - AI Art Director - XeLseD

 micButton = select('#micButton');

-Selects the HTML button element with id 'micButton' so it can be controlled programmatically
+Grabs the HTML button element with id 'micButton' so p5.js can attach behavior to it

 micButton.mousePressed(startListening);